alaycock/sirius-playlists/README.md

 serious-playlists
 =================

-SiriusXM scraper + playlist generator
+SiriusXM scraper + playlist generator which powers [Serious Playlists](http://music.adamlaycock.ca/)

 It's a web service that scrapes the Sirius XM 'now playing' data, finds it on youtube, and plays as it is scraped.
 It's a makeshift free internet satellite radio service, with just the music.